English Technical Briefing Seminar on Essential Medicines Policies and Programmes

 The general English Technical Briefing Seminar includes presentations, briefings and discussions around the following topics:

-- National Medicines Policies
+- National Medicines Policies and Good Governance

 - Selection and Rational Use of Essential Medicines

 - Quality Assurance of Medicines and Medical Products

 - Access to Controlled Medicines

 - Medicine Pricing and Financing Strategies

 Programme English TBS 2017, 09 - 13 October, Geneva - In preparation

 There will also be a special "hot topics" session focusing on areas of particular interest and relevance at the time of the seminar.

 The technical briefing seminar will be of interest to Ministry of Health officials who deal with pharmaceutical issues, regional advisers and country office staff of WHO and other UN agencies, national and regional drug regulators, government and non-government officials, academics and pharmaceutical company representatives.